-In addition, we ran the same experiment in MDA-MB-231 cells, except cells were pretreated with T1, T1 + MN, or MN alone prior to treatment with HCQ for 1 hour.
-We observed that the ratio of T1:Ctrl was not statistically significant from the ratio of MN-T1:MN-Ctrl (1.6), suggesting that this increase in cell uptake of HCQ is due to only the increase in lysosomal volume fraction induced by T1 (Fig. 6C).
-In MDA-MB-231, model simulation of the T1(+) versus T1(-) scenarios
+In addition, we ran the same experiment in MDA-MB-231 cells, except pretreated cells with T1, T1 + MN, or MN alone prior to treatment with HCQ for 1 hour.
+We observed that the ratio of T1/ctrl was not statistically significant from the ratio of MN-T1/ MN-ctrl (1.6), suggesting that this increase in cell uptake of HCQ is due to only the increase in lysosomal volume fraction induced by T1 (Fig. 6C).
+In MDA-MB-231, model simulation of the T1 (+) vs. T1 (-) scenarios represented an increase in total cellular uptake of HCQ, but also showed that the lysosomal concentrations in both conditions was roughly the same (Fig. 6D).
+This suggests that even though the quantifiable concentration of HCQ from a PK study, whole cell or tissue homogenate, may change, the concentration in the lysosome may be the same.
+This observation could have implications for PK:PD correlations as the lysosome is the target site of HCQ for autophagy-inhibition.